18th Century Women’s Bonnets

 … As a universal fact, it may be remarked that no other colour than black was ever made for ladies’ bonnets when formed of silk or satin.
 Fancy colours were unknown, and white bonnets of silk fabric had never been seen.
 The first innovation remembered, was the bringing in of blue bonnets.

-Gottlieb Mittelberger describes bonnets worn in Philadelphia in the 1750s: “On their heads they wear black or beautifully-colored bannerts (bonnets) of taffeta instead of straw hats.
+In contrast, Gottlieb Mittelberger describes bonnets worn in Philadelphia in the 1750s: “On their heads they wear black or beautifully-colored bannerts (bonnets) of taffeta instead of straw hats.
 These bannerts are of a peculiar structure and serve instead of parasols, but are much prettier.
 If our women could see such bannerts they would surely wish to have them likewise.”

 The bonnets in this section are (or seem to be) made of silk, and of the type worn by fashionable ladies; note the use of trimmings, pleating, ruching, etc.

-- CW 1993-335, England, c.
+- Colonial Williamsburg 1993-335, England, c.
 1770-1780; “Woman's hat or bonnet of black ribbed silk.
 Boned brim of doubled fabric with 7 baleen stays and a stiffening (probably baleen) around the outer edge of the brim.
 Puffy, mushroom-shaped crown is pleated to the boned brim, adjusted with a ribbon drawstring at center back.
 Ruffled fabric and front bow are tacked at the juncture between the crown and the brim.
 Unlined.”

 Depictions of silk bonnets